laidbackware/pas-pks-on-aws-azure-gcp-vsphere/README.md

 - Access to a version control repo containing you copy of  this repo
 - A Pivnet account to enable product downloads
 - As of NSX-T 3.0, a license allowing install with vsphere
+- The `vmware-products` bucket my contain the vCenter appliance, ESXi and NSX-T. All product file names must follow the semver pattern using the names setup in the pipeline resources.

 # Instructions
 - Secrets must be inserted into the secrets store in the relevant Concourse teams. `1-credhub_set_creds.sh` pulls these from lastpass.